Symptoms of Breast Cancer

 - Ridges or pitting of the breast (resembling the skin of an orange)

-- A change in the way the skin of the breast, nipple, or areola (dark area surrounding the nipple), looks or feels (for example, warm, swollen, red, or scaly)
+- A change in the way the skin of the breast, nipple, or areola (dark area surrounding the nipple), looks or feels (warm, swollen, red, or scaly)

 - A sore or ulcer on the breast that does not heal